CopterExpress/clover/docs/en/clever-show/server.md

   ---

-  * `Aruco map` - sends *single* aruco marker map file to all selected clients.
+  * `Aruco map` - sends *single* ArUco marker map file to all selected clients.
 In the dialog box, select *one* card file in the specified format.
 File on client will be overwritten and saved as `<clover_dir>/.../aruco_pose/map/animation_map.txt`.
 Once the file is received and written, the client will automatically restart the `clover` service.
 In order to resume flight functions and to receive some telemetry values *it is necessary to wait* some time until the service is fully started.

   * `Animation` - sends *a single* animation file to all selected clients.
 In the dialog box you need to select *one* animation file.
 On the client, the file will be saved as `<clever-show>/drone/animation.csv`.
 This is a useful feature to quickly test multiple drones when used in combination with `Set start X Y to current position`.